Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures

 If we only look at the text, the description of monsters in “Shanhaijing” is quite confusing.
 For example: “又西三百五十里,曰天山,多金玉,有青雄黄。英水出焉,而西南流注于汤谷。有神焉,其状如黄囊,赤如丹火,六足四翼,浑敦无面目,是识歌舞,实惟帝江也。”

 “Three hundred and fifty li to the west is Tian Mountain, where there are many gold and jade treasures, as well as Qingxionghuang.
 The Ying River flows out from here and flows southwest into Luori Valley.
-There is a god-like creature with a yellow bag-like appearance that glows like red flames.
+There is a god-like creature with a yellow bag-like appearance that glows like flames.
 It has six legs and four wings but no facial features; it can sing and dance exceptionally well, this creature is called Di Jiang.”

 Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures-4

 With such a vague description like having six legs, four wings without any facial features yet capable of singing and dancing well would make it difficult for most people to imagine what kind of monster it could be?
-However, Ren Caifeng based on these few crucial pieces provided by the text was able to give an accurate image, portraying a plump reddish-tan-colored monster jumping off the paper, which may have been closest to what ancient people imagined Di Jiang would look like.
+However, Ren Caifeng based on these few crucial pieces information provided by the text was able to give an accurate image, portraying a plump reddish-tan-colored monster jumping off the paper, which may have been closest to what ancient people imagined Di Jiang would look like.

 Another example: “又北三百五十里,曰钩吾之山,其上多玉,其下多铜。有兽焉,其状如羊身人面,其目在腋下,虎齿人爪,其音如婴儿,名曰狍鸮,是食人。”